flicstar/flicstar.github.io/_posts/2023-03-17-everythingopen.md

 - the loneliness of lone writers.

 Overall, it was a friendly, welcoming, professional event, with a wonderful organizing committee and supportive tech staff.
-The live streaming which went off without a hitch!
+The live streaming went off without a hitch!
 Really cool.

 You can grab a copy of my slides and see the references and supporting material over on the [OSP blog](https://openstrategypartners.com/blog/boost-your-projects-trust-signals-with-great-docs/).

 While you're there, get yourself a [Trust and Vibrancy Report from OSP!](https://openstrategypartners.com/services/strategize/#c3685)